Homemade Crunchwrap Supreme just like Taco Bell! Crispy tortillas layered with beef, nacho cheese, crunchy tostadas and fresh toppings.

 - Sweet potato fries or nacho fries

-- Side salad or slaw
+- Side salad with a simple dressing

 More fast food copycat recipes